fivemanage/sdk/README.md

 print(imageData.url)

+-- With upload options (retentionExempt, path, filename) local imageData = exports.fmsdk:takeServerImage(playerSource, {
+    name = "My image",
+}, {
+    retentionExempt = true,
+    path = "screenshots/players",
+    filename = "player_screenshot.png", -- file extension is not required and will be applied if not provided })

--- With metadata and timeout support. local success, imageData = pcall(function()
+-- With metadata, options and timeout support. local success, imageData = pcall(function()
     return exports.fmsdk:takeServerImage(source, {
         name = 'My image',
         description = 'This is my image',
-    }, 10000)
+    }, nil, 10000)
 end)

 if success then